 Turbidity is a measurement of water clarity.
 This test is used as a benchmark on how the treatment process is working.
 Facilities are obligated to meet regulatory requirements on the filtering process and the treated water that is sent to consumers.
-The Town of The Pas tests turbidity twice per day.
 The results of these tests are shown in the table below:

 Turbidity Standards Regulatory Requirement PWS Performance

 Chemically assisted, rapid \leq 0.3 NTU in at least 95% 100%

 gravity filtration process of the samples taken per

 month

 Not to exceed 0.3 NTU for 100%

 more than 12 continuous

 hours

 Not to exceed 1.0 NTU at 100%

 anytime

-Frequency of testing Daily 93.7%
+Frequency of testing Daily 100%